Kate Fleming: Biography

-Fleming died when a flash flood trapped her inside her Madison Valley basement studio during the Hanukkah Eve wind storm of 2006.
+Fleming was killed when she was trapped inside the flooded basement of her Madison Valley studio during the Hanukkah Eve wind storm of 2006.
 She is survived by her wife and partner of nine years, Charlene Strong.
 At the hospital, Strong was denied access to see Fleming until permission was granted by an out-of-state relative.
 The experience led Strong to advocate for legislation that was eventually passed as Washington's Domestic Partnership Law.

 After Fleming's death, the City of Seattle commissioned a report to determine the cause of flash flooding in Fleming's neighborhood.
 As of 2013, the house where Fleming died had been replaced by a garden, and the city has completed a stormwater project in the neighborhood.
 The project features a reservoir capable of holding excess storm runoff when the rest of the system is over capacity.
 A memorial at the site is inscribed with words that Fleming would say before going on stage as an actress: "Be a light.
 Be a flame.
 Be a beacon."